TheAcharya/MarkerData-Website/docs/User Guide/Configurations.md

 ![Configuration Changed](/assets/md-configuration-settings_06.png)

-Users have three methods for updating an active configuration.
+You have three methods for updating an active configuration.

 1. Click `Update Active Configuration` within the Configuration settings.
 2. Go to **Marker Data**'s menu bar, click on `Update Active Configuration` under Configuration menu.
 3. Press `COMMAND + S` on your keyboard to `Update Active Configuration`.
-Users can press `COMMAND + S` anywhere within **Marker Data**.
+You can press `COMMAND + S` anywhere within **Marker Data**.

 ## Delete Configuration

 1. Click on the `-` button.
-2. Users will be prompted for confirmation before deletion.
+2. You will be prompted for confirmation before deletion.

 ## Open Configuration Folder in Finder

 Select the `Open Configuration Folder in Finder` link to unveil the Finder directory housing the Configuration files.
-Users can copy the `.json` files to another location for the purpose of creating backups and restoration of their Configuration files.
+You can copy the `.json` files to another location for the purpose of creating backups and restoration of your Configuration files.